patrickmccallum/flask-prism/README.md

+### Documentation

+You can find all the Flask-PRISM documentat at [flask-prism.readthedocs.org](https://flask-prism.readthedocs.org/)

 ### Development

 Want to contribute?
 Awesome!
 If you've made a change you think will help other PRISM users, just open a merge request or an issue on GitHub.

 If you're not already there, it's over at <https://github.com/patrickmccallum/flask-prism>

+And when you need to vent your anger because you're not reading the docs, my Twitter is [@patsnacks](https://twitter.com/patsnacks).

 ### Changelog